mredenti/ModernCMake/slides/episodes/variables.md

 Cache variables are primarily intended as a customization point for developers.
 Rather than hardcoding the value in the CMakeLists.txt file as a normal variable, a cache variable can be used so that the developer can override the value without having to edit the CMakeLists.txt file.
 Cache variables can be set on the cmake command line or modified by interactive GUI tools without having to change anything in the project itself.
 Using these customization points, the developer can turn different parts of the build on or off, set paths to external packages, use different flags for compilers and linkers, and so on.
 Later chapters cover these and other uses of cache variables.

-## ENVIRONMENT VARIABLES

 ## Keypoints

 https://stackoverflow.com/questions/16851084/how-to-list-all-cmake-build-options-and-their-default-values

-Example; - setting the C++ standard is often a decision driven by the project's code requirements.

 Setting Cache Values On The Command Line
 Setting cache variables via the command line is an essential part of automated build scripts and anything else driving CMake via the cmake command.